attrindade/simple-habit-tracker/README.md

 To-do list:
 * finish show_stats function and implement it in the main program :white_check_mark:
 * implement the saving of the habits_list as .csv :white_check_mark:
-* separate each group of functions in different modules
+* separate each group of functions in different modules :white_check_mark:
 * implement data validation
 * make the code more readable and functional